jojahner/powerup/README.md

 run `rake pow:restart` to restart your application

-rub `rake pow:open` to open your application in a browser
+run `rake pow:open` to open your application in a browser

 Copyright
 ---------